rvismit/easy-hunt/README.md

 # Source

-Dorks are source from various blogs, websites, tweets, etc.
+Dorks source - from various blogs, websites, tweets, etc.

 Thanks to all !!!!